vehnet/azure-devops-ubuntu-agent/README.md

 This image contains all the necessary tooling to configure a build agent for Azure Devops

+Based on [these instructions](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/docker?view=azure-devops), but adapted to run on Ubuntu 20.04 with additional tools

 ## Prerequisites
 - Docker installed and configured on the host machine